 - Develop diagnoses based on disablement models to guide patient/client management.

 - Integrate research evidence, patient values and preferences, and clinical experience to examine patient/client problems across the lifespan.

-- Examine patient/client problems through analysis of principles of history taking, systems review and selection of valid and reliable tests and measures.
+- Examine patient/client problems by analyzing the principles of history taking, systems review, and selection of valid and reliable tests and measures.

 - Adapt to using the American Psychological Association (APA) style of citing resources to encourage consistency and academic honesty in all course assignments.